Sam3peoplelife/apiforbtc/README.md

 in apiserver sending emails is written but its not working cuz i have problem with pointer with getting Emails from file

+DockerFile needs to look like this
+# Use an existing docker image as a base
+FROM debian:latest

+# Set the working directory in the container
+WORKDIR \apischool\cmd\apiserver

+# Copy the current directory contents into the container at /app
+COPY . /apiserver

+# Install make
+RUN apt-get update && apt-get install -y Makefile

+# Run the make command
+RUN Makefile

+# Your application's run command
+CMD ["./apiserver"]

+docker build -t image

+docker run -p 4000:80 image

 Docker engine error that i cant resolve

 Problem is in my Windows arm64, that doesnt support Docker engine.
 I tried to open Docker with VM, but got the same error.